directus/directus/docs/self-hosted/sso.md

 ::: tip Session Based Authentication

 In [Directus version 10.10.0](/releases/breaking-changes.html#session-cookie-based-authentication) the `cookie` mode has been replaced by the new `session` mode.
-The API still supports `cookie` mode logins for compatibility however the Data Studio no longer supports `cookie` mode for logging in.
+The API still supports `cookie` mode logins for compatibility, however the Data Studio no longer supports `cookie` mode for logging in.

 :::